 The best way to avoid ransomware is to take precautions and always practice safety measures.

-The good news is, you actually can stay 100% safe from it if you remain alert.
+The good news is that you actually can stay 100% safe from it if you remain alert.
 It’s similar to making sure you don’t let just anyone inside your home for the most part.

 Good ransomware prevention practices